1,000+ Documents Processed

 Pay Fees & Wait

 Pay the required government fees.
-DIRCO takes 1-2 weeks; High Court takes approximately 3 business days.
+DIRCO takes approximately 1 week; High Court takes approximately 3 business days.

 5